akai54/me/src/content/tutorials/install-last-version-keras-tensorflow/index.md

 ---
-title: Install last version of TF and Keras using Conda
+title: Install Keras3 with TensorFlow using Conda
 description: While trying to install the latest version of Keras (3.4.1) with TensorFlow,I ran into some dependency issues that many evelopers might find frustrating.After a bit of troubleshooting, I was able to solve the problem and thought I'd share the solution here in case it helps anyone facing similar challenges.
 tags:
   - tensorFlow